Sivenesi/Sivenesi.github.io/_pages/publications.md

 # PUBLISHED/IN PRESS

-**Subramoney, S**., Walle, E.A., Main, A., & Magaña, D. (In press).
+**Subramoney, S**, Walle, E.A., Main, A., & Magaña, D. (In press).
+Emotion brokering in Latinxs: Associations with depressive symptoms and acculturative stress. *Emotion*.

+**Subramoney, S**., Walle, E.A., Main, A., & Magaña, D. (2025).
 Cultural brokering in immigrant youth. *Child Development Perspectives*.

 **Subramoney, S.**, Walle, E.A., Main, A., & Magaña, D.(2024).
 Navigating intercultural misunderstandings: An examination of emotion brokering. *Cultural Diversity and Ethnic Minority Psychology*.

 # UNDER REVIEW/REVISION

-**Subramoney, S**, Walle, E.A., Main, A., & Magaña, D. (invited revision).
-Emotion brokering in Latinxs: Associations with depressive symptoms and acculturative stress.

 **Subramoney, S**., Walle, E. A., & Camras, L. A. (under review).
 Emotional development in different cultural contexts.
 In M. Yik (Ed.), Handbook of Emotion and Culture.
 Oxford University Press.